Ophitoxaemia/startrek/README.md

 Stardate

-You a limited amount of time to complete the mission.
+You have a limited amount of time to complete the mission, the mission end stardate is shown in the short range scanner's output.
 You lose when time runs out.